Oreeeee/yokkaichi/README.md

 ```

 ### Usage
-1. Using a config file
-Instead of passing in arguments, you can pass the configuration file with `--config` argument.
-When no additional file name is provided, Yokkaichi will use `yokkaichi.toml` for the file name.
-When the config file name you provided doesn't exist, Yokkaichi will create an example file for you.
-Modify it how you like and rerun Yokkaichi.
-Configuration files are not forwards or backwards compatible and you will have to adjust it every major change.
-2. You can also use this script by passing in arguments in the CLI.
-You can get the list of availible options by invoking `python -m yokkaichi -h`.
+When starting the script for the first time, `yokkaichi.toml` will get created.
+You will have to adjust it to your preferences.
+Optionally, you can also pass in `-c` to set a different name or location of the config file.

 ### Using the masscan integration
 You need to have [masscan](https://github.com/robertdavidgraham/masscan) in your PATH, or in the same directory from which you are running this software.
 Make sure that the binary is named `masscan` (Unix) or `masscan.exe` (Windows).